 It made me stop and think if I had all these unused medical supplies, then probably most CCAC clients have a similar stockpile of supplies.
 I understand the thought process behind the health care providers bringing more than they need…better safe than sorry…and not having to lug around supplies every time they visit a client.

 My sister works for CCAC as a Care Coordinator.
 I hear about all the cutbacks due to funding shortages.
-Where budget cuts always seem to hit the front line workers the hardest making it difficult to service the ever-growing population of people who require home care.
+Budget cuts always seem to hit the front line workers the hardest making it difficult to service the ever-growing population of people who require home care.
 It seems to me there are dollars to be saved on medical supplies.
-I realize that medical supplies is probably not a huge line item in their budget but still it adds up.
+I realize that medical supplies is probably not a huge line item in their overall budget but still it adds up.
 There must be a better way to dispense supplies so there is less waste.

 Here is a CBC News article from November 2016 on this very topic - Unused medical supplies piling up in Eastern Ontario patients’ homes.
 Click on: Jean-Marc Poey is surrounded by some of the unused medical supplies that crowd his Rockland, Ont. condo.
 (Simon Gardner/CBC)